ROCm/rdc/docs/how-to/user_guide.rst

 * Integration with third-party tools
 * Open source

-You can use the tool in standalone mode if all components are installed.
+You can use the RDC tool in standalone mode if all components are installed.
 However, the existing management tools can use the same set of features available in a library format.

 For details on different modes of operation, refer to *Starting RDC* in :ref:`rdc-install`.